frispete/vpndnshelper/README.md

 In this file, the section between the VPN DNS comments is adjusted dynamically.
 The VPN domain names and the local server need to be set up correctly.
 Before the VPN is started, it's a good idea to keep the VPN DNS server disabled.

+The paths of `/run/dnsmasq-forwarders.conf` and `/etc/dnsmasq.d/vpndnshelper.conf`,
+as well as the `dnsmasq` restart command can be changed via the environment.
+See `vpndnshelper --help` for further configurability.

 After installation checks
 -------------------------